ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ## Transaction Speed

-Transaction speed is generally measured in Transactions per Block/Second (TPS).
+Transaction speed is commonly measured in Transactions per Block/Second (TPS).
+Transaction speed, specifically TPS, measures the transactions per block/second a blockchain can perform, quantifying how quickly a blockchain can complete transactions.

 Below are approximated TPS values for other blockchains:

 * `BTC - ~7 TPS (Gobbel, 2017).`
 * `ETH - ~15 TPS (Clincy et al (table1), 2019)`